Tingling in Hands and Feet: The Reasons

 While there are medications that can help you deal with the pain, it’s best to work with a physical therapist to relax the area and get the nerve back in place.

-Also, one important thing to remember is never trying to fix the problem yourself through massage or unsupervised exercises.
+Also, one important thing to remember is never to try to fix the problem yourself through massage or unsupervised exercises.
 You could cause more serious damage due to your lack of knowledge.

 Vitamin B12 deficiency